nateerkkila/CivMap/README.md

 # CivMap - Civilian Resource Mapping

 A platform for mapping and mobilizing civilian resources to enhance comprehensive security during a crisis.
-Built for the [Hackathon Name] hackathon.
+Built for the Junction hackathon.

 ---